Alfred de Vigny: Biography

 The visit of an English theater troupe to Paris in 1827 revived French interest in Shakespeare.
 Vigny worked with Emile Deschamps on a translation of Romeo and Juliet.
 During 1831 he presented his first original play, La Maréchale d'Ancre, a historical drama recounting events just prior to the reign of King Louis XIII.
 Attending the theater, he met the actress Marie Dorval, who became his paramour until 1838.
 (Vigny's wife had become a near invalid and never learned to speak French fluently; they did not have any children, and Vigny was also disappointed when his father-in-law's remarriage deprived the couple of an anticipated inheritance.)

 During 1835 Vigny produced a drama titled Chatterton, based on the life of Thomas Chatterton, an English poet who committed suicide while young, with Marie Dorval acting as Kitty Bell.
 Chatterton is considered to be one of the best of the French romantic dramas and is still performed regularly.
 The story of Chatterton had inspired one of the three episodes of Vigny's philosophical novel Stello (1832), in which he examined the relationship of poetry to society and concluded that the poet, doomed to be regarded with suspicion by people of every social order, must remain somewhat aloof from the social order.
 Servitude et grandeur militaires (1835) was a similar tripartite meditation on the condition of a soldier.
+It is discussed by characters in the novel, The Valley of Bones, by Anthony Powell.

 Although Vigny gained success as a writer, his personal life was often unhappy.
 His marriage was a disappointment; his relationship with Marie Dorval was plagued by jealousy; and eventually even his literary fame was diminished by the achievements of others.
 After the death of his mother in 1838 he inherited the property of Maine-Giraud, near Angoulême, where it was said that he had withdrawn to his 'ivory tower' (an expression Sainte-Beuve coined with reference to Vigny).
 There Vigny wrote some of his most famous poems, including La Mort du loup and La Maison du berger.
 Proust regarded La Maison du berger as the greatest French poem of the 19th century.
 In 1845, after several unsuccessful attempts to be elected, Vigny became a member of the Académie française.